-to read Freud.
+At the end of the First World War, after having served two years in the German army and having fought in the front, at 21 years of age S. H. Foulkes begins his medical studies firmly decided to become a psychiatrist.
+During the first semester, his preoccupation with the incomprehensible problem of the obsessional neuroses leads him to read Freud.
 From that moment onwards he decides to be a different kind of psychiatrist and, eventually, become a psychoanalyst.
 In spite of the precocity of this vocation he doesn't neglect, however, his training as a classical psychiatrist, neurologist and doctor.
 According to the customs of that epoch, a long pilgrimage to the best universities and clinical services throughout Germany in search of the best teachers, takes him successively to Heidelberg, Munich, Berlin, Frankfurt and Vienna.
 His doctoral thesis is on the medical sociology of tuberculosis.
 When he finally arrives in Vienna for his psychoanalytical training in 1929, he neither abandons his psychiatric activities and he maintains positions in Wagner Jauregg's, Pötzl's and Herschmann's university clinics, where he spends many an hour, being one of the few analysts at that time that have psychosomatic experience and clinical responsibility with psychotics.
 Psychoanalytically a grandson of Freud's through his analysis with Helene Deutsch and his control analyses with Hitschmann and Nunberg, upon completing his psychoanalytical training he returns to Frankfurt.
-There he becomes the director of the Clinic of the Psychoanalytical Institute which is located in the same building than the Institute of Sociology of Frankfurt, the sociological school where personalities such as Kurt Lewin, Horkheimer, Marcuse, Mannheim, Adorno, Norbert Elías among others come from.
+There he becomes the director of the Clinic of the Psychoanalytical Institute which is located in the same building than the Institute of Sociology of Frankfurt, the sociological school where personalities such as Kurt Lewin, Horkheimer, Marcuse, Mannheim, Decoration, Norbert Elías among others come from.
 The combined activities of both institutes lead to the crossfertilization at the conceptual level between psychoanalysis and sociology.
 The Jewish Diaspora caused by Nazism, forces Foulkes to immigrate to London in 1933 where he is very much welcomed by Ernest Jones.
-Convalidation of his medical studies and the professional adaptation in England delay his full incorporation as member and teacher of the British Psycho-Analytical Society until 1937.
+Revalidation of his medical studies and the professional adaptation in England delay his full incorporation as member and teacher of the British Psycho-Analytical Society until 1937.

-S. H. Foulkes' teaching experience as a student, or at least the learning ideal that he forged himself through it and which will guide him as a teacher for the rest of his life, I believe is contained in the quotation of Confucius he chose for the heading of his first book: "I do not expound my teaching to any who are not eager to learn; I do not help out anyone who is not anxious to explain himself; if, after being shown one corner of a subject, a man cannot go on to discover the other three, I do not repeat the lesson."^{3 4} his is the way Foulkes learned psychoanalysis from Freud; this is how he taught group analysis and how he taught us to teach it.
+S. H. Foulkes' teaching experience as a student, or at least the learning ideal that he forged himself through it and which will guide him as a teacher for the rest of their life, I believe is contained in the quotation of Confucius he chose for the heading of his first book: "I do not expound my teaching to any who are not eager to learn; I do not help out anyone who is not anxious to explain himself; if, after being shown one corner of a subject, a man cannot go on to discover the other three, I do not repeat the lesson."
+I do not repeat the lesson.

+This is the way Foulkes learned psychoanalysis from Freud; this is how he taught group analysis and how he taught us to teach it.
 In his search of the other three corners he discovered the circle; the groupanalytic situation on which rest the groupanalytic method and the theory, a radical change of orientation in accordance with current theoretical developments of individual and social human behaviour.
 According to him, group analysis is the best method of investigation method for investigating the conditions and nature of psychotherapeutic processes and of change in human behaviour.